 William Henry Yarnold

 William was born in 1859 and died in 1947.
-The photograph on the right is of a clock by W Yarnold is on display in Thornbury Museum.
+The photograph on the left is of a clock by W Yarnold is on display in Thornbury Museum.
 Read more about the Yarnold family.

 In addition to those clockmakers listed by Dowler, we have also found the following mentioned in Thornbury Trade directories or on the Internet

 Percy Balls from about 1897 to 1904.
 Click here to read more about Percy Balls.